seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Exeunt TROILUS and AENEAS*

 **PANDARUS**
-Is’t possible? no sooner got but lost?
+Is't possible? no sooner got but lost?
 The devil
 take Antenor! the young prince will go mad: a
 plague upon Antenor!
-I would they had broke ’s neck!
+I would they had broke 's neck!

 *Re-enter CRESSIDA*

 **CRESSIDA**
-How now! what’s the matter? who was here?
+How now! what's the matter? who was here?

 **PANDARUS**
 Ah, ah!

 **CRESSIDA**
-Why sigh you so profoundly? where’s my lord? gone!
+Why sigh you so profoundly? where's my lord? gone!
-Tell me, sweet uncle, what’s the matter?
+Tell me, sweet uncle, what's the matter?

 **PANDARUS**
 Would I were as deep under the earth as I am above!

 **CRESSIDA**
-O the gods! what’s the matter?
+O the gods! what's the matter?

 **PANDARUS**
-Prithee, get thee in: would thou hadst ne’er been
+Prithee, get thee in: would thou hadst ne'er been
 born!
 I knew thou wouldst be his death.
 O, poor
 gentleman!
 A plague upon Antenor!

 **CRESSIDA**
 Good uncle, I beseech you, on my knees! beseech you,
-what’s the matter?
+what's the matter?

 **PANDARUS**
 Thou must be gone, wench, thou must be gone; thou
 art changed for Antenor: thou must to thy father,
-and be gone from Troilus: ’twill be his death;
+and be gone from Troilus: 'twill be his death;
-’twill be his bane; he cannot bear it.
+'twill be his bane; he cannot bear it.

 **CRESSIDA**
 O you immortal gods!
 I will not go.